Contaminated land enquiries and advice for developers

 We aim to respond to your enquiry within 10 working days.
 We search our records for information about contamination of the site and for past uses that may have involved contaminative processes.

-We will try to respond to all of your questions apart from where you ask about complaints.
-We cannot reveal details of complaints unless they have been substantiated by the service of a legal notice.
+We will try to respond to all of your questions except queries about complaints.
+We cannot share details of complaints unless they have been substantiated by the service of a legal notice.

 Advice for developers